|FOR IMMEDIATE RELEASE||BJA||THURSDAY, OCTOBER 23, 1997||202/307-0703|

 The Local Law Enforcement Block Grants Program, now in its second year, is administered by the Bureau of Justice Assistance (BJA), the Justice Department agency that supports implementation of comprehensive criminal justice strategies developed by each state and territory.
 BJA also supports state and local efforts through testing innovative approaches in preventing and controlling crime.

-"Colorado can use these funds to build on efforts initiated with last year's LLEBG grants," said BJA Director Nancy Gist.
+"American Samoa can use these funds to build on efforts initiated with last year's LLEBG grants," said BJA Director Nancy Gist.
 "We are proud to work with the states through the LLEBG program to assist them to prevent crime and make their streets safer."

 The Omnibus Fiscal Year 1997 Appropriations Act, Public Law 104-208, provided $523 million for the Local Law Enforcement Block Grants Program.
 States have two years from the date of the initial award by BJA to expend the funds.
 At the end of that two-year period, the state must return remaining funds to BJA.